Deutschlandstipendium

 Double funding

-• You can only receive another scholarship under certain conditions.
+• You can only receive a second, simultaneous scholarship under certain conditions.

-• Anyone who already receives a talent- and performance-related material grant of 30 euros or more per month from another institution cannot receive a Deutschlandstipendium.
+• Anyone who already receives a talent and performance-based material grant of 30 euros or more per month from another institution cannot receive a Deutschlandstipendium.

 Offsetting against social benefits & other funding